Jerry McCain: Biography

-In 1989, after a period spent performing and touring with lesser known bands, McCain signed with Ichiban Records, and released the albums: Blues and Stuff, Struttin' My Stuff, and Love Desperado.
-During his time with Ichiban, McCain also released one record on the Jericho label, This Stuff Just Kills Me, which featured Jimmie Vaughan and Johnnie Johnson.

-His 1977 release, This Stuff Just Kills Me eventually appeared on the Music Maker label.
+In 1989, after a period spent performing and touring with lesser known bands, McCain signed with Ichiban, and released the albums: Blues 'n' Stuff, Struttin' My Stuff, Love Desperado, and I've Got the Blues All Over Me.
+During his time with Ichiban, McCain also released one record on the Jericho label, This Stuff Just Kills Me, which featured John Primer, Jimmie Vaughan, and Johnnie Johnson.
+This 1999 release, This Stuff Just Kills Me eventually appeared on the Music Maker label.

-In 2002, Ichiban released an album called American Roots: Blues featuring McCain.
-McCain's abridged work was featured on track 8 of the Rhino Records Blues Masters Volume Four: Harmonica Classics, with an almost lost recording of "Steady".
+In 2002, Ichiban released an album called Jerry McCain (American Roots: Blues).
+McCain's abridged work was featured on track 8 of the Rhino Records Blues Masters, Volume Four: Harmonica Classics, with an almost lost recording of "Steady".
 McCain's inclusion in the Blues Master series, was alongside Little Walter, Jimmy Reed, Junior Wells, Howlin' Wolf, Snooky Pryor, and George "Harmonica" Smith.

 The City of Gadsden honored McCain by including his own day at their annual Riverfest Event; a four-day music event.
 The addition of The Jerry McCain Broad Street Blues Bash rounded out the entertainment and allowed many local citizens to experience McCain.
 A commemorative CD, featuring some of McCain's music, was compiled for sale at the 1997 Riverfest Event.
 In 1996, McCain was selected by the Etowah Youth Orchestras as the most well-known musician from Gadsden.
 The EYO commissioned the composer Julius Williams to write a work for solo harmonica and orchestra, to be performed by McCain and the Etowah Youth Symphony Orchestra, as a part of the City of Gadsden's Sesquicentennial Celebration.
 "Concerto for Blues Harmonica and Orchestra" was premiered in November 1996, on the EYO's Fall Formal Concert at Wallace Hall, on the campus of Gadsden State Community College.
 McCain performed the solo harmonica part with the EYSO, under the direction of Michael R. Gagliardo.
 The "Concerto" was subsequently performed in Alice Tully Hall, at the Lincoln Center for the Performing Arts in New York City in June 1997, with McCain, the EYSO, and Julius Williams conducting.